CoderBroDev/office-rush/README.md

 ## Blocks preview

-This image shows the blocks code from the last commit in master.
-This image may take a few minutes to refresh.
+This image shows the blocks code that I used to make the game This image may take a few minutes to refresh.

 ![A rendered view of the blocks](https://github.com/coderbrodev/office-rush/raw/master/.github/makecode/blocks.png)